krosk/fastswitch-notes/notes/11-12_november.md

 * Without surprises, it runs.
 I don't like very much the MIUI...
 And it is heavy on RAM.

 **linaro kernel**
-is out.
+is unusable.
 Their patches are not compatible with ARMv6 platforms ...
 ```
 Error: selected processor does not support ARM mode `bfc r0,#24,#8'
 ```